Effective July 1, 2023, this policy has been revised. For individual changes, see the redlined version.

 - Fee-for-service contracts.
 The University recognizes that faculty and professional staff may, as part of their University employment, engage in activities that draw upon their professional expertise but do not represent research as defined within this policy.
 This body of work is best described as "fee-for-service" when the product is the provision of professional services without the element(s) of research.
 These activities may represent a range of services such as providing professional consultation or training services, conducting defined laboratory analyses, or conducting a program evaluation for a client with the end product being a proprietary report.

-When faculty and professional staff request that the University enter into fee-for-service contracts for the purpose of providing professional services to an outside sponsor, the contract shall be routed for approval by the department, college, and a designated institutional official (Office of the Vice President for Research or Business Manager).
+When faculty and professional staff request that the University enter into fee-for-service contracts for the purpose of providing professional services to an outside sponsor, the contract shall be routed for approval by the department and college.
 In reviewing such agreements, a determination will be made as to whether the work contributes to one or more of the University's nonprofit missions.
 Fee-for-service work may be subject to unrelated business income tax if it does not meet the nonprofit mission of the University.